l3-hpc/visit-scripts/Win10.md

 ## Install VisIt

 These scripts were tested with VisIt 3.1.4.
-Download [VisIt 3.1.4 for Windows](https://github.com/visit-dav/visit/releases/download/v3.1.4/visit3.1.4_x64.exe), install as administrator for single user.
+Download [VisIt 3.1.4 for Windows](https://github.com/visit-dav/visit/releases/download/v3.1.4/visit3.1.4_x64.exe) and install.

 ## Clone this repo